 In 2004, Emily Alm enrolled in the Film and National Identity class during her freshman year at the University of Puget Sound and fell in love with cinema.
 The same year she was inspired by Sofia Coppola’s latest work, LOST IN TRANSLATION, and there was no question—Emily would dedicate her career to film.
 After graduation, she was hired by the Grand Cinema, where she worked in a variety of capacities – including Director of the Tacoma Film Festival – for six years.
 Her festival work continued with the Seattle International Film Festival and the Rainier Independent Film Festival.
-Her path has led her to her current role as the Senior Event Manager for the Broadway Center for the Performing Arts in Downtown Tacoma, where she is responsible for curating and organizing the annual Film Focus series.
+Her path has led her to her current role as the Associate Director of Presenting for the Broadway Center for the Performing Arts in Downtown Tacoma, where she is responsible for managing all major events, and for curating and organizing the annual Film Focus series.

-During her years in the film festival arena, Emily has further expanded her knowledge of festival operations by attending the International Film Festival Summit, and such festivals as: Ashland Independent Film Festival, Seattle International Film Festival, Portland Film Festival, and the Palme d’Or of film festivals, the Cannes International Film Festival.
+During her years in the film festival arena, Emily has further expanded her knowledge of festival operations by attending the International Film Festival Summit, and such festivals as: Ashland Independent Film Festival, Port Townsend Film Festival, Seattle International Film Festival, Portland Film Festival, and the Palme d’Or of film festivals, the Cannes International Film Festival.

 The Destiny City Film Festival was born from Emily’s vision of what a film festival should be about—incredible films and curating a larger audience to support the local film community.

-Emily hopes DCFF will add to the promising future and vitality of filmmaking in Tacoma and the Northwest by contributing another outlet for the underrated river of filmmaker talent flowing through Washington State.
+Emily knows that DCFF will add to the promising future and vitality of filmmaking in Tacoma and the Northwest by contributing another outlet for the river of filmmaker talent flowing through Washington State.
 The high-quality programming expectation set by the DCFF Director and Founder aims to raise the standard of independent film in the South Sound.